Electrician Continuing Education

 For Washington licensees: Each journeyman electrician, master electrician, and administrator is required to take 24 hours of continuing education course work in the three years between certification renewals.
 At least eight hours of the 24 CEU’s must be on the currently adopted National Electrical Code changes.
 (All 16 hours of the 2008 NEC Update offered in Idaho are applicable toward the 24 hours required.)
 Four hours of the required CEU's must also be on the currently adopted Revised Code of Washington (RCW) and its related Washington Administrative Codes (WAC).

-Four hours credit is granted for possessing a current First Aid/CPR card.
+Four hours credit is granted for completing an approved First Aid/CPR course.
 For more information, visit: http://www.lni.wa.gov/TradesLicensing/Electrical/LicenseExamEd/Education/

 Note: Washington electrical trainees are required to obtain 48 hours of continuing education credit.
 Journeyman continuing education courses do not qualify for this requirement.
 Trainees must take the electrical basics course.